m0rphism/kitty/NOTES.md

+- Should we make Context part of Term? `Ctx µ = µ ⊢ ℂ`
+  Pro: can be easily traversed.
+  Con: Ops and Laws need to be somehow derived + boilerplate.
+  Alternative: Make Traversal somehow aware of external context.

+- Make Context structure independent like Sub.
+  This might also fix the previous point, as a Term-Context can be declared an instance afterwards.
+This instance could also be derived via reflection.

 - Can we unify `_⋯_` and `_∘_` via yoneda lemma, i.e. by representing Terms as substitutions from a singleton context?
   - the `assoc` lemma will become real associativity - simply from the category